Chengdu Itinerary: 3 Days of Sweet Pandas & Spicy Buddhas

 The second day of your Chengdu Itinerary starts at the Chengdu Research Base of Giant Panda Breeding.

-The base is well-organized, with easy-to-follow pathways that lead through different enclosures.
-Discovering them will take up to three hours.
+The base is well-organized, with easy-to-follow pathways through different enclosures.
+Discovering them can take up to three hours.

 The site also has informative displays about the conservation efforts of giant pandas.